 Welcome to the Czech Republic!
 A land of fairy tales, with its medieval towns and villages, stately hilltop castles and beautiful countryside.
-And, of course, there’s Prague, a city known to have many nicknames.
-The ‘city of a hundred spires’, ‘the magic city’, ‘the mother of cities, ‘the city with 100 bell towers’, ‘the golden city; and the ‘heart of Europe’.
+And, then there are the incredible UNESCO sites in Czech Republic!

-Travel to the Czech Republic and you will feel you have stepped back in time.
-That protection and preservation are why this country has 14 places designated as UNESCO World Heritage sites.
-Places recognized for their natural, historic and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
-So, let’s learn more about some of the best ones to visit while in the Czech Republic.
+Travel to the Czech Republic and you’ll feel like you’ve stepped back in time.
+That’s all due to the 16 places designated as UNESCO World Heritage sites Czech Republic is famous for.
+These places are recognized for their natural, historic and cultural significance.
+They are selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect future generations.

 Set beneath the backdrop of a 13th-century medieval castle, and over the Vltava River in the region of South Bohemia, the Historic Centre of Český Krumlov is an unforgettable destination seemingly set in its Bohemian past.
 And while it is part of a wider more modern city, the historic centre feels worlds apart.

 Originally inscribed in the UNESCO Sites Czech Republic in 1992 as ‘an excellent example of an old Central European town’ the architecture of the historic centre shares a fascinating mix of elements including Gothic, Renaissance and Baroque.
 Thankfully vehicles are off-limits within citadel walls, as the area is typically accessed by crossing rivers and bridges, then within it is all cobbled streets, rustic taverns, and enchanting Bohemian charm.